ParwanySoman/guerilla/read me/README.md

     • CSS:
 		- I didn’t use CSS a lot, I only used it for the color of the texts, because its a 3000 long code and I couldn’t find my way through.

+## PRICE
+I would ask €300,- for the remake of the website.
+First of all because it is a template that I used.
+So most of the work was actually done.
+But I also worked on it for a whole day.
+And not to forget there will be added taxes!
+Some things I had to look up, because not every idea I had in mind would work.

 ## READ ME:
 It is not finished yet.